 When you’ve suffered a sports injury, what more could you ask for than healthcare fit for a star athlete?

-What Types of Sports Injuries Will a Chiropractor Treat?
+What Types of Sports Injuries Will a Certified Chiropractic Sports Physician Treat?

 There are many different types of sports-related injuries that you might sustain and which a chiropractor can effectively treat.
 These can be categorized as either traumatic injuries or overuse injuries, and can occur both during play and during training.

-Here are examples of sports-related injuries which a sports chiropractor will treat:
+Here are examples of sports-related injuries which a Certified Chiropractic Sports Physician will treat: